swaptacular/swpt_stomp/swpt-certificates.rst

   Subnet: [a-f0-9]{6,16}

-The hexadecimal value after the "Subnet: " prefix specify the range of creditor/debtor IDs (depending on the peer node's type) which the peer node is responsible for.
+The hexadecimal value after the "Subnet: " prefix, specifies the range of creditor/debtor IDs (depending on the peer's node type) which the peer node is responsible for:

-- *For creditors agent nodes*, the hexadecimal value MUST contain exactly 6 hexadecimal characters.
+- *For creditors agent peers*, the hexadecimal value MUST contain exactly 6 hexadecimal characters.
 For example, if "Subnet: 123abc" is given to a creditors agent node, the peer node will be responsible for managing all creditor IDs between ``0x123abc0000000000`` and ``0x123abcffffffffff`` inclusive.

-- *For debtors agent nodes*, the hexadecimal value MUST contain at least 8 hexadecimal characters.
+- *For debtors agent peers*, the hexadecimal value MUST contain at least 8 hexadecimal characters.
 For example, if "Subnet: 1234abcd" is given to a debtors agent node, the peer node will be responsible for managing all debtor IDs between ``0x1234abcd00000000`` and ``0x1234abcdffffffff``